shihab97820/base-learning/README.md

 Understanding Base's security model gave me a deeper appreciation for how scalability and security can work together.
 A secure foundation is essential for developers building applications and for users trusting the network with their digital assets.

 **#Base #BuildOnBase #Security #Layer2 #Ethereum #Web3 #100DaysOfBase**

+## Day 21 – Understanding the Base Sequencer ⚙️

+Today's learning focused on the role of the sequencer and how transactions are processed efficiently on Base.

+I learned that the sequencer receives user transactions, orders them, and produces Layer 2 blocks.
+This allows Base to provide fast transaction confirmations and a smooth user experience while transaction data is ultimately anchored to Ethereum.
+The sequencer plays an important role in making Layer 2 applications responsive and practical for everyday use.

+Understanding the transaction flow helped me see how Base combines speed at the execution layer with the security and settlement guarantees of Ethereum.

+**#Base #BuildOnBase #Sequencer #Layer2 #Ethereum #Web3 #100DaysOfBase**